 On the Professional models, they don’t have a pearl on the G-sharp key like they do with the Elite models.
 I thought this was going to be an issue for me but I don’t even notice the difference.

 Now perhaps the most significant difference between the Professional and Elite models is that the Elite models are built with ribbed-to-body construction and the Professional models are built with post-to-body construction.
 What does this mean?
-Ribbed construction means that all of the different posts holding the keys in place and allowing them to swivel and turn are attached to one long piece of metal that gets attached to the saxophone.
+Ribbed construction means that all of the different posts holding the keys in place.
+This allows them to swivel and turn are attached to one long piece of metal that gets attached to the saxophone.

 (July 19th Facebook Photo)

 Once again, the Yanagisawa saxophones are made so well that for me the difference in the ribs or post construction is just the weight of the instrument.
-On tenor, I prefer a lighter horn—that’s one of the reasons I really like my Mark VI because it’s a very light saxophone compared to my Yanagisawa T880 which is pretty heavy.
+On tenor, I prefer a lighter horn.
+That’s one of the reasons I really like my Mark VI.
+It’s a very light saxophone compared to my Yanagisawa T880 which is pretty heavy.